-Appoint a competent employee to serve as the Internal Audit Coordinator.
-The Internal Audit Coordinator reports directly to the Audit Committee solely for communicating internal audit issues and will have no managerial responsibility for the areas being audited and will oversee the outsourcing vendor's performance under the contract.
+- Appoint a qualified employee to serve as the Services Manager, who will also hold the role of the Chief Risk Officer, supported by the Internal Audit Coordinator/Risk Analyst.
+The Chief Risk Officer reports directly to the Audit Committee solely for communicating internal audit issues and will have no managerial responsibility for the areas being audited and will oversee the outsourcing vendor's performance under the contract.
 Additionally, the Bank will be guided by the "Interagency Policy Statement on the Internal Audit Function and its Outsourcing" (March 17, 2013), as amended from time to time.
-The oversight includes:

-- o Assisting with the annual risk assessments - Coordinating schedules - Management of reports - Assisting with communications - o Reviewing the appointment or replacement of the Internal Audit Coordinator - Reviewing, in consultation with management, the independent auditors and the senior internal auditing executive, the appointment or replacement and the plan and scope of internal audit activities - Reviewing internal audit activities, budget, and staffing. - Reviewing significant reports to management prepared by the internal auditing department and management's responses to such reports. - Review and discuss with management (i) the Committee's evaluation of the Company's internal control structure and procedures for financial reporting, and at least quarterly management's conclusions as to the efficacy of such internal controls and procedures; (ii) any significant deficiencies or material weaknesses in the design or operation of the Company's internal control over financial reporting and any material changes in such internal controls and (iii) any fraud, whether or not material, involving management or other employees who have a significant role in the Company's internal control over financial reporting; - Review with the independent auditors, management, and the Internal Audit Coordinator the adequacy of the Company's internal controls, and any significant findings and recommendations with respect to such controls. - Establish procedures for: (a) the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and (b) the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters. - Discuss and recommend to the Board for adoption policies and guidelines to govern the process by which risk assessment and risk management is undertaken. - Meet periodically with management to review and assess the Company's major financial risk exposures, and the manner in which such risks are being monitored, mitigated, and controlled.
+The oversight includes: - Assisting with the annual risk assessments - Coordinating schedules - Management of reports - Assisting with communications - Reviewing, in consultation with management, the independent auditors and the senior internal auditing executive, the appointment or replacement and the plan and scope of internal audit activities - Reviewing internal audit activities, budget, and staffing. - Reviewing significant reports to management prepared by the internal auditing department and management's responses to such reports. - Review and discuss with management (i) the Committee's evaluation of the Company's internal control structure and procedures for financial reporting, and at least quarterly management's conclusions as to the efficacy of such internal controls and procedures; (ii) any significant deficiencies or material weaknesses in the design or operation of the Company's internal control over financial reporting and any material changes in such internal controls and (iii) any fraud, whether or not material, involving management or other employees who have a significant role in the Company's internal control over financial reporting; - Review with the independent auditors, management, and the Chief Risk Officer the adequacy of the Company's internal controls, and any significant findings and recommendations with respect to such controls. - Establish procedures for: (a) the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and (b) the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters. - Discuss and recommend to the Board for adoption policies and guidelines to govern the process by which risk assessment and risk management is undertaken. - Meet periodically with management to review and assess the Company's major financial risk exposures, and the manner in which such risks are being monitored, mitigated, and controlled.